 Despite not being extracted on the basis of systemic relations, the F-based BT is still part of the labour-law terminological system, and the terms included in it are directly or indirectly related to one another.
 Let us have a look at the most frequent terms to verify that.
-The top ten (Table 1) forms, for example, the following relations (English equivalents of Polish terms are used here for reasons of clarity): an employee and employer are parties to an employment contract; the employee performs work/has a job under the employment contract; the employment contract is governed by provisions of a relevant law; the employment contract determines the nature of the employment relation between the parties; the parties receive remuneration under the employment contract for work performed; employees are entitled to leave, in certain cases issued at their request.
+The top ten (Table 1) forms, for example, the following relations (English equivalents of Polish terms are used here for reasons of clarity): an employee and employer are parties to an employment contract; the employee performs work/has a job under the employment contract; the employment contract is governed by provisions of a relevant law; the employment contract determines the nature of the employment contract for work performed; employees are entitled to leave, in certain cases issued at their request.